 The Windows Subsystem for Linux, introduced in the Anniversary Update, became a stable feature in the Fall Creators Update.
-You can now run Ubuntu and openSUSE on Windows, with Fedora and more Linux distributions coming soon.
+You can now run Ubuntu, openSUSE, a remix of Fedora, and plenty of others on Windows, with more Linux distributions coming soon.

 What You Need to Know About Windows 10’s Bash Shell

+Windows 10 offers a full Windows Subsystem intended for Linux (WSL) for running Linux software.
 This isn’t a virtual machine, a container, or Linux software compiled for Windows (like Cygwin).
-Instead, Windows 10 offers a full Windows Subsystem intended for Linux for running Linux software.
 It’s based on Microsoft’s abandoned Project Astoria work for running Android apps on Windows.

 Think of it as the opposite of Wine.
 While Wine allows you to run Windows applications directly on Linux, the Windows Subsystem for Linux allows you to run Linux applications directly on Windows.